mr2aminul/civic-management/track.md

 - Remove `$pdo` usage and replace with existing `$db` (MysqliDb) and `$sqlConnect` (raw mysqli)
 - Consolidate redundant code across multiple files
 - Ensure all endpoints work with existing global database connections
+- Must follow the database schema for all endpoints from `database/00_COMPLETE_SCHEMA.sql`
 ---

 ## PHASE 1: Analysis & Planning (COMPLETED ✓)